the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-planning.md

 Every group or workplace has a different culture, and expectations aren't always clear when a new member joins.
 You can help them settle in by making the culture clear in written form.

-This can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harassment or discrimination?
+Making group culture explicit can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harassment or discrimination?

 Group culture sections can include:
 * What is expected as part of the team - turnaround times for feedback, support, and communication.